 An essential mineral and electrolyte required for more than 300 biochemical reactions, it helps to maintain muscle and nerve function, immunity, blood sugar regulation and cardiac health.
 A high percentage of chronically depressed people exhibit magnesium deficiency.
 While I'm a huge fan of wholefoods sources where possible, research has indicated that as many as 80% of us are magnesium deficient, so supplementing is often helpful for everyone.

 Food sources include dark leafy greens, nuts, seeds, fish, beans, avocados, bananas, dates and cacao (hence why a chocolate craving usually is seen when magnesium is low).
 My preferred source is baths or foot baths with epsom salts or magnesium chloride flakes, and magnesium oil on the soles of the feet before bed is also great.

-These are very general suggestions - you may need to work with a naturopath or integrative medical practitioner if there is anything complex happening.
-These suggestions should never be taken as medical or professional advice, and I encourage you to seek urgent treatment if there is ever any respiratory distress, floppiness or signs of severe dehydration etc.
+These are very general suggestions only and I encourage you to seek urgent medical treatment for any respiratory distress, floppiness or signs of severe dehydration etc.

 * I use affiliate codes within this article.
 See my disclaimer here.